HOKGroup/HOK-Revit-Addins/Project Monitor/src/HOK.MissionControl/README.md

 * HOK.MissionControl.FamilyPublish.dll - External Command for publishing Family information to Health Monitor part of Mission Control.
 * HOK.MissionControl.LinksManager.dll - External Command for managing links, imports and styles.

+###### Release 2018.0.0.10

+* Fixed a bug where central file path for health records and sheets was not getting published with lower case.
+That caused issues with it not getting properly recognized on server side.

 ###### Release 2018.0.0.9

 * Enhanced Website Link Tool to navigate to project if possible, rather than always navigating to home page.